 When we're not busy stuffing our faces with pineapple tarts, we're breaking out the art kit and making some DIY Chinese New Year crafts with the kids!

-Chinese New Year is here!
+Chinese New Year is almost here!
 If you need some help keeping the kids entertained over the festive period – we’re here to help!
-We’ve already turned plates into dinosaurs during the school holidays, and now we’re creating dragons out of paper plates and pineapples out of washi tape with these fun DIY decorations!
+We’ve already turned plates into dinosaurs during the school holidays, and now we’re creating snakes out of toilet rolls and pineapples out of washi tape with these fun DIY decorations!
 Gong xi fa cai, everyone!

 Chinese New Year craft ideas for kids